MasterZer0o/online-store/README.md

 # An attempt on creating basic online store

 Using:
-- postgres as primary DB with sequelize ORM,
+- postgres as primary DB with drizzle ORM,
 - Nuxt 3 (with typescript)